Ng-Kai-Huat-Jason/S10262552_Assignment_1/README.md

     2. Make sure all links provided in page works.

 3. For Product page
-    1. Make sure all products can be added to in-page cart.
+    1. Make sure products can be added to in-page cart.
     2. Item quantity in cart can be increased and removed.
     3. Make sure mobile responsive works.